CSV Import FAQ

 What values should I import for the Global Subscription Status field for customers?

-The Global Subscription Status field on customer records determines whether or not a customer can receive email sent through campaigns and email merge operations.
+The Global Subscription Status field on customer records determines whether a customer can receive email sent through campaigns and email merge operations.

-• Four values are possible: Confirmed Opt-In, Soft Opt-In, Soft Opt-Out, and Confirmed Opt-Out, but only the soft values are available to be set by import.
+There are four possible values: Confirmed Opt-In, Soft Opt-In, Soft Opt-Out, and Confirmed Opt-Out, but you can only set the soft values during import.

 The Global Subscription Status field replaces the previously used Unsubscribed field and enhances on its functionality.